 Mr Tiller concluded that a 21st century family farming enterprise will outsource services that complement the business and fill any gaps in managerial decisions.

-“Ultimately, a family farm that has a common focus and a shared set of goals will achieve more and work better together to make them a reality.”
+“My studies taught me to step back and have a look at the business from the outside.
+The outcome of a sound decision making process is improvement to risk management and an increased ability to respond to opportunity.
+A family farm that has a common focus and shared goals will achieve more and work better together to make it a reality.”